CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 At all times relevant to the proceedings, each court shall ex officio give full weight to the matters within its subject matter jurisdiction.
 A higher court of first instance may not, upon party’s objection or ex officio, declare that it has no subject matter jurisdiction for a case falling within the jurisdiction of a lower court of first instance after a defendant has responded to the complaint.

-The court must judge the termination of civil (contentious) proceedings if, before a finding on the main subject matter is made, it determines that the proceedings should be handled in accordance with the norms of a non-contentious process.
-Once the decision has been final, the case will be processed by the appropriate court in accordance with the provisions of the streamlined, uncontested procedure.
+The court must judge the termination of civil (contentious) proceedings if, before a finding on the main subject matter is made, it determines that the norms of a non-contentious process should handle the proceedings.
+Once the decision has been final, the case will be processed by the appropriate court using the provisions of the streamlined, uncontested procedure.

 The court may declare that it has no territorial jurisdiction upon the defendant’s objection, which must be filed no later than the time of responding to the complaint.
 Courts in the Federation have jurisdiction over civil procedures involving foreign nationals entitled to immunity in Bosnia and Herzegovina, as well as foreign states and international organizations that are parties to such processes, according to the rules of international law.